ScriptGadget/Gather/README.md

-# Gather - (Until we have a new name, fieldguage.com is available)
+# Gather

-Gather is a simple data gathering app for iOS and Android.
+Gather is a simple, offline first, data gathering app for iOS and Android.

 ## Introduction

-This app solves the problem of gathering measurements from wells where there may be instruments which are not online and in locations where there may be no cell data service.
+This app solves the problem of gathering measurements from locations where there may be instruments which are not online and in locations where there may be no cell data service.

-Pumpers follow a route, shown on a map to each site, where they can enter readings for each measurement point at the site.
+Technicians follow a route, shown on a map to each site, where they can enter readings for each measurement point at the site.
 Measurement Points are grouped to a particular piece of equipment, e.g. a tank or a pump.
 Each piece of equipment might have multiple things to